sophie-analytics/alx-pre_course/0x03-git/README.md

- This is second read me
-This is my second read me
+This is an update to my read me